levoxtrip/PKB/docs/topics/simplify.md

 - Do I need this object?
 - Do I use this object?
 - Am I sure I will use this in the future?

+### Automate
+What can you Automate so you never think about it again?

 ### Extremes
 - If a fire would burn down your house would you rescure this or something else?